KH3-Map-Crew/TresGame-Whitepages/docs/AIDocs/BehaviorTree.md

       ![eqsedits](./images/BehaviorTree/EQSDummy.png)

     * Some EQS can be backwards imported from cooked into the editor.
 C-Paz has a guide on this.
 Many of them unfortunately crash the editor, however.
-  * Blackboard Key Result: Which bb key to fill?
+  * Blackboard Key: Which bb key to fill?
 NOTE: You must choose a key that matches the EQS. ie if its an eqs that returns an actor, use an actor key.
 If it returns a vector, use a vector key.
-  * ActionEQS: Unknown, but I do not think it is used.
-(My only guess is that you could use bb keys to dynamically set eqs to be run, but I have never seen them actually use this).
+  * EQS Query Bb Key: Tou could use bb keys to dynamically set eqs to be run, but I have never seen them actually use this, nor have I ever needed to use this.
   * Invalidate Key: If the EQS fails to return anything, should the key also be cleared?
   * Service Interval: How often to run this service
 * <ins>Gameplay Focus</ins>: This makes the pawn running the BT “focus” on whichever actor bbkey you place.
 This purely means they pretty much look at them/turns their head towards the actor, even if running or walking sideways.